Mr Pet Lover Logo

 Cheetoh temperament and behavior

 The Cheetoh is a designer hybrid cat created by deliberately crossing two already-hybrid breeds — the Bengal and the Ocicat — to produce a large, spotted, wild-looking domestic cat with a confirmed, fully domestic temperament.
-It was developed in the United States in 2001 by breeder Carol Drymon and granted experimental status by The International Cat Association in 2004; it remains a rare, developing breed rather than a widely established one.
+It was developed in the United States in 2001 by breeder Carol Drymon and first recorded by The International Cat Association as an experimental breed in 2004 — a time-limited record that confers no championship standing; it remains a rare, developing breed rather than a widely established one.
 The point of the cross was to keep the dramatic rosetted, spotted 'wild' coat and athletic build of the Bengal while dialing in the proven gentleness and stability of the Ocicat, removing the unpredictability that can come from earlier-generation wild-hybrid cats.
 In the home the Cheetoh is large (males often 12-23 lbs), muscular, very active, highly intelligent, and intensely people-oriented.
 It is a climber, a leaper, a fetch-player, and a problem-solver that opens cupboards and learns routines.
 It is affectionate and social rather than aloof, generally good with respectful children and cat-savvy dogs, and notably vocal and interactive with its people.
 The Cheetoh is right for an owner who actively wants a big, busy, engaging cat and will invest in vertical space, daily interactive play, and breeder health screening.
 It is wrong for someone who wants a quiet, low-energy lap cat, who is away long hours with no enrichment, or — most importantly — who buys on appearance without verifying the parents are screened for the heart and blood disorders this breed inherits from its Bengal foundation.
 The wild look is the easy part; the health diligence is the part buyers skip and regret.

 Affectionate | Gentle | Intelligent | Social